CIS565-Fall-2014/Project4-Rasterizer/README.md

 ## ROOM FOR IMPROVEMENT

-Currently, I have a bug in my rasterization stage calculating fragment depths, so occluded geometry is sometimes rendered in front of the geometry occluding it.
+Currently, I have a bug in my rasterization stage when computing fragment depths, so occluded geometry is sometimes rendered in front of the geometry occluding it.
 My immediate next steps for this project include locating and correcting that error.
 After that, I would like to interpolate normal values across triangle faces to give the illusion of smoothed geometry even in low polygon objects.
+After that, I think it would be interesting to try a per-scanline parallelization scheme in place of my per-primitive parallelization scheme.
+There is a lot of room for performance improvements in my rasterization stage that I think are worth exploring.

 ## SPECIAL THANKS